-We are happy to announce the completion of our affiliate application with SAGE.
-We proudly announce the launch of SAGE Wilmington of the Cape Fear Coast!!
+In September 2013, we were happy to announce the completion of our affiliate application with SAGE.
+We proudly announced the launch of SAGE Wilmington of the Cape Fear Coast to a packed room at the Wilmington City Council Chambers in historic Thalian Hall.

 WHY A SAGE PROGRAM?